 - Make sure you use apple cider and NOT apple cider vinegar.
 Do not substitute with apple juice.

 - Use either boneless or bone-in pork chops.
-Bone-in pork chops tend to be juicier and more flavorful, but take a few extra minutes to cook, especially around the bone.
+Bone-in pork chops tend to be juicier and more flavorful, but take a few extra minutes to cook especially around the bone.
 Always use a meat thermometer to be sure.

 I’d love to hear from you!
 If you loved my recipe, please consider leaving a 5-star rating and a comment down below.
 Sign up for my newsletter and follow along on Instagram, Facebook, or Pinterest